 “Tell me about a situation where you exceeded the expectations of your role.”
 This is a typical request during an interview for a leadership role and is a good indicator of what the focus of other questions will be.
-Nevertheless, though preparation for your interview is essential, you should refrain from memorising rote answers to typical interview questions – allowing your personality to shine in the moment is equally as important as being prepared for the questions.
+Nevertheless, though preparation for your interview is essential, you should refrain from memorizing rote answers to typical interview questions – allowing your personality to shine in the moment is equally as important as being prepared for the questions.

 Managers need to understand and support their employer and the market they operate in and must have a keen grasp of the corporate strategy and philosophy; only then can they really fit in with the company.
-Managers and – thus the top candidates for the position – must be personable, authentic, and trustworthy.
+Managers and – thus the top candidates for the position – must be personable, authentic and trustworthy.
 They ensure their actions speak as loudly as their words so they can influence their employees and win over their colleagues and superiors.

 If you are applying for a management position, you must be prepared to be thoroughly tested – and “average” answers to interview questions for senior management positions simply won’t be good enough.